Euxoa punctigera (Walker, 1865)

 Photograph copyright: Merrill A. Peterson

-Euxoa punctigera is a moderately large Euxoa (FW length 15–20 mm) with uniform very dark brownish gray forewings with thin powdery light peripheral lining of the spots that flies in dry forests in late summer and early fall.
+Euxoa punctigera is a moderately large Euxoa (FW length 15–20 mm) that flies in dry forests in late summer and early fall.
+It has uniform, very dark brownish-gray forewings with thin powdery light peripheral lining of the spots.
 The forewing color is nearly uniform, lightly sprinkled with gray along the costa in some specimens.
-The basal, antemedial, and postmedial lines are dark gray to black, inconspicuous except as paired black spots flanking gray on the costa and gray filling in the antemedial line in a minority of specimens.
+The basal, antemedial, and postmedial lines are dark gray to black and inconspicuous, except as paired black spots flanking gray on the costa and gray filling in the antemedial line in a minority of specimens.
 A dark gray spot on the costa marks the position of the subterminal line in most specimens, and this line is evident as pale yellow spots in a few individuals.
 The orbicular and reniform spots are outlined in black and scattered light yellow scales and filled with the ground color.
 The orbicular post is small, oval.
 The reniform spot is kidney-shaped.
 The black claviform spot is small.
 The hindwing is light gray in males, slightly darker in females, with darker gray marginal area, veins, discal spot, and terminal line.
 The hindwing fringe is two-toned gray.
 The head and thorax are uniform black-gray.
 A frontal tubercle is present.
 The male antenna is biserrate.
 Euxoa punctigera is a member of the subgenus Euxoa.

 Euxoa punctgera can usually be recognized by its late summer flight period, the uniform blackish forewing, and the indistinct pattern dominated by scattered light yellow scales inside the small orbicular and reniform spot.
 Other very dark Euxoa species either have no pale scales in the spots (very dark forms of Euxoa satis and Euxoa perpolita), or more extensive light filling than in E. punctigera (Euxoa tessellata).
 The most closely related species, Euxoa cana, resembles E. punctigera in general pattern but is much lighter gray with prominent dark transverse lines and has a lighter colored hindwing with conspicuous dark veins.